-- pigs moved within a Defra-approved pyramid, and pigs being moved on from a Defra-approved source - pigs returned from an artificial insemination centre - movements within a sole-occupancy group or TLA - return from veterinary treatment, provided that the pig is isolated from other animals for 20 days after its return - movement of an animal on to a premises in a vehicle to collect other animals, provided that the animal is not unloaded - pigs moving to a show are exempt from the standstill on the premises of origin, provided that they are individually identified and have been kept in a Defra-approved isolation facility for 20 complete days before departure.
-They will not trigger a standstill on return, provided that they are kept in

-Defra-approved isolation facilities for 20 days
+- pigs moved within a Welsh Government-approved pyramid, and pigs being moved on from a Welsh Government-approved source - pigs returned from an artificial insemination centre - movements within a sole-occupancy group or TLA - return from veterinary treatment so long as the pig is isolated from other animals for 20 days after its return - movement of an animal on to a premises in a vehicle to collect other animals, provided that the animal is not unloaded - pigs moving to a show are exempt from the standstill on the premises of origin, provided that they are individually identified and have been kept in a Welsh Government-approved isolation facility for 20 complete days before departure.
+They will not trigger a standstill on return, provided that they are kept in Welsh Government-approved isolation facilities for 20 days

-• movements for the purpose of breeding that comply with conditions set out below
+• movements for the purpose of breeding that comply with conditions set out below.